bhodrolok/bhodrolok.github.io/content/now/_index.md

 lang = 'en'
 +++

-> <span class='natural-type'> As of December 15, 2023 </span>
+> <span class='natural-type'> As of December 25, 2023 </span>

 Some of the things that I am occupied with **now** are:

-- Working on [JobAppTrackr](https://github.com/Bhodrolok/JobAppTrackr), [rupantar](https://github.com/Bhodrolok/rupantar) and this [website](https://github.com/Bhodrolok/Bhodrolok.github.io)
+- Working on [JobAppTrackr](https://github.com/Bhodrolok/JobAppTrackr), [rupantar](https://github.com/Bhodrolok/rupantar) and this [website](https://github.com/Bhodrolok/Bhodrolok.github.io).
-- Learning C# and Golang
+- Learning C# and Golang.
 - Finding ways to improve my previous projects with my current knowledge
-- Trying to self-host some apps & services on my home server <span class='natural-type'> without breaking it </span>
+- Trying to self-host some apps & services on my home server <span class='natural-type'>without breaking it.</span>
-- Practicing mindfulness and gratitude
+- Practicing mindfulness and gratitude.
-- Going through my reading backlog
+- Catching up on my reading list and backlog of movies.

 ---